BW-WEBPT15-FoodTruckTrackR4/backend/README.md

 }
 ```

-NOTE: Login returns a cookie with login timeout when logging in with their username and password
+NOTE: Login returns a JWT token when logging in with their username and password

 # Login as Diner
 *`HTTP method: `***`POST`**